SAP-samples/sme-partner-reference-application/Tutorials/03-One-Off-Deployment.md

 13. Open the *Site Directory*.
 Create a site and enter a site name.

-14. Launch the site with button *Go to site* and test your Web application.
+14. Launch the site by opening the page URL provided in the *site settings* and test your Web application.

 > Note: Take note of the launchpad site URL as **BTP Application Launchpad URL**.
 On the launchpad, open the context menu of the tile "Author Readings" and take note of the URL as **BTP Application URL**.
 We will use these URLs for later testing and to embedd the BTP application in the launchpads of ByD and S4HANA Cloud.